AdobeDocs/release-notes.en/current.md

 * Assets can be [moved in to sibling folders using drag operation](https://docs.adobe.com/content/help/en/experience-manager-65/assets/managing/managing-assets-touch-ui.html#moving-or-renaming-assets) also, apart from [!UICONTROL Move(m)] operation that opens [!UICONTROL Move Assets] wizard.

 * For Assets Insights, use [Adobe Launch](https://docs.adobe.com/content/help/en/experience-manager-learn/assets/advanced/asset-insights-launch-tutorial.html).
 [DTM integration](https://docs.adobe.com/content/help/en/experience-manager-65/assets/managing/touch-ui-using-dtm-for-asset-insights.html) is called out as a deprecated method in the docs.

+Updated: **10/28/2020**

+* **Brand Portal enhancements**: The following new features and more are available in [!DNL Brand Portal]:

+  * [Enhanced download experience](https://docs.adobe.com/content/help/en/experience-manager-brand-portal/using/download/brand-portal-download-assets.html) for simplified, quick downloads.
+Additional download configurations can be configured by administrators to offer an experience that suits the needs of the users and businesses.
+  * One-click navigation to [!UICONTROL Files], [Collections](https://docs.adobe.com/content/help/en/experience-manager-brand-portal/using/share/brand-portal-share-collection.html), and [!UICONTROL Shared Links] is now possible from any page.
+  * Users can [select and download specific renditions](https://docs.adobe.com/content/help/en/experience-manager-brand-portal/using/download/brand-portal-download-assets.html#download-assets-from-asset-details-page) now.
+The new rendition download option is available in the [!UICONTROL Renditions] panel in the Asset details page.
+  * A timeout of 15 minutes for guest user sessions ensures a better experience to all concurrent users.

 ### [!DNL Experience Manager] Forms